 Heating Effect of Electric Current

 When our clothes are crumpled, we use the iron box to make our clothes crisp and neat.
 Well, you might wonder how does the iron box get hot?
 The heating effect of electric current is the answer to this.
-There are many such devices that work on the heating effect of electric current.
+There are many such devices that work on the heating effect.

 When an electric current flows through a conductor, heat is generated in the conductor.
-The heating effect of electric current depends on the following factor:
+The heating effect depends on the following factor:

 - The time ‘t‘ for which the current flows.
 The longer the current flows in a conductor more heat is generated.